directus/directus/.changeset/little-lamps-cheer.md

 '@directus/app': patch
 ---

-Fix WYSIWYG interface conditionally reinitialized
+Fixed WYSIWYG interface to be updated when interface options are changed via conditions